ajinkyathail/llibraryms/README.md

 4. Select Choose file.
 5. Find and select the lms.sql file you want to import and then select Open.
 6. At the bottom of the page, select Go.
+7. No need any changes in config. file
 7. run on browser (http://www.localhost/llibraryms)